Forthcoming events

 Publication Day, 2 October 2025

 The hardback and Kindle versions of the book were published this morning.
-The occasion was marked with fizz and fillet steak chez nous, wile The History Press published this thought-provoking Q&A we’d worked on recently.
+The occasion was marked with fizz and fillet steak chez nous, while The History Press published this thought-provoking Q&A we’d worked on recently.
 Read on…

 Read more